 Catherine McKenna is an outspoken activist on climate issues.
 Her steadfastness to environmental policy comes in spite of a 4-cent increase per liter at fuel pumps throughout four Canadian provinces (90% of which McKenna said would be returned to residents via tax rebates).
 McKenna was the first woman in Canada's Parliament to win the Ottawa Centre seat in 2015 before being appointed to her current role.

 She was integral to the 2015 Paris Agreement when Canada moved forward with national targets designed to slash greenhouse gases from 722 megatons in 2015 to 517 megatons by 2030.
-More recently, McKenna proposed a public consultation by which all Canadians are invited to contribute their own perspectives through June 30, 2019, on the definition of “fossil fuel subsidy,” specifically non-tax measures the government has yet to identify.
+More recently, McKenna proposed a public consultation by which all Canadians were invited to contribute their own perspectives on the definition of “fossil fuel subsidy,” specifically non-tax measures the government has yet to identify.

 Seasoned English broadcaster and natural historian Sir David Frederick Attenborough's voice is ubiquitous in BBC nature documentaries such as “Planet Earth” and “Blue Planet.”
 In “Blue Planet II,” Attenborough strayed from previous nature shows by acknowledging humanity's negative effects on nature, and the series is widely considered to have spiked public concern over plastic waste and inspired the creation of the Environmental Audit Committee's report, “Plastic bottles: Turning back the Plastic Tide.”